 This family-friendly neighborhood is located right near Wrigley field, so it’s easy to catch a Cubs game here.
-Lake View is also home to one of Chicago’s best-known acting troupes — the iO.
+Lake View is also home to one of the best-known acting troupes in Chicago — the iO.
 When Lake View Locals get hungry, they head town to Halstead’s Bar and Grill for dinner and drinks.
-Check out great apartments in Lake View for rent.
+Also, check out great furnished townhouses in Lake View for rent.

 Named one of the best big-city neighborhoods to live in the US, Lake View is that sort of place that you have always dreamt about: a bit of everything for anyone.
 Culture goes hand in hand with sports, green parks open picturesque views on Belmont Harbor, local businesses make sure to satisfy your most subtle desires, and cuisine covers the yearnings you didn’t even know you had.